dimankub/Eye_Break_Reminder/readme.md

 Lightweight and runs in the background.

-Multiple message rotation, including random mode
+Multiple message rotation, including random mode.

 Built-in localization (English and Russian)